Dell's Visor brings comfort, convenience to VR headsets

 Nearly a year ago, Microsoft teased the development of more affordable VR headsets made by its partners including Dell, which today announced the Visor.

-Priced at $359 (roughly £280 or AU$455 converted), Dell's Visor uses cameras for inside-out tracking, so there's no need to set up desk- or wall-mounted sensors for tracking like those required for the HTC Vive, Oculus Rift or PlayStation VR.
+Priced at $349 (roughly £270 or AU$440 converted), Dell's Visor uses cameras for inside-out tracking, so there's no need to set up desk- or wall-mounted sensors for tracking like those required for the HTC Vive, Oculus Rift or PlayStation VR.
 Add on Dell's $99 controllers and you're ready to game.
+You can also get a bundle with both for $449, which converts to £350 or AU$565.

 Dell designed the headset so that it's comfortable and easy to adjust for different users.
 A thumbwheel on back lets you quickly adjust the well-cushioned headband, and the balance and extra padding on the face take pressure off your nose and cheeks.
 Dell also used an anti-stain coating to help keep the headset from getting gross after letting your friends and family use it.